-Stage IV Lung Cancer – a frightening diagnosis, and a shocking one, too, for a non-smoker.
-Just weeks after my 65th birthday celebration, I was preparing to leave home to drive with a colleague to a board meeting for an organization where we both volunteer.
+Stage IV lung cancer — a frightening diagnosis and a shocking one, too, because I had none of the risk factors.
+In August 2019, just weeks after my 65th birthday celebration, I was preparing to leave home to drive with a colleague to a board meeting for an organization where we both volunteer.
 I suddenly had an odd sensation — my right hand would not respond to what my brain wanted it to do.
 I couldn’t make it scratch my shoulder or pick up a hairbrush — a synapse wasn’t connecting.
-The feeling disappeared almost as soon as it had appeared.
-I chose to ignore it and went about my day.
-But, when it happened a second time a few hours later, my husband insisted I go to the emergency room.
-I expected to be told I had had a minor stroke.
-The brain MRI instead showed a metastasis.
-The positive to that, I was told, was that I didn’t have brain cancer, but a cancer elsewhere in my body that had metastasized.
-The follow-up CT scan showed it was non-small-cell adenocarcinoma, or in lay terms, non-smoker’s lung cancer.
+The feeling disappeared almost as quickly as it had appeared, so I chose to ignore it and went about my day.
+But when it happened a second time a few hours later, my husband insisted we head to the emergency room.
+I expected to be told I’d had a minor stroke.

+I am now 68.
+That may seem old too many and young to some.
+But, I was healthy, active and fit all my life until this surprise diagnosis.
 My parents lived into their 90s, and I certainly expected the same for me.
-I still have much to offer this world as a mom, wife, volunteer and soon-to-be grandmother.
-With your support, I can share with her the glory of nature, the love of books and an appreciation for good government.
+I still have much to offer the world as a mom, grandmother, wife and community volunteer.
+With your support, I can continue to contribute, and share with my granddaughter the glory of nature, a love of reading and a belief in government that cares for us all.